holmesrichards/bomscripts/README.md

 Add this to your KiCad 5.x plugins and use it like any other BOM plugin...

-Generate a Markdown BOM list.
-Components are sorted and grouped by value
+Components are sorted and grouped by value.
-Fields are (if exist)
+Fields included are (if existing)
-Ref, Quantity, Value, Part, Description, Vendor
+Refs, Quantity, Component, Description, Manufacturer, Part, Vendor, SKU Columns after "Description" are suppressed if empty for all components.
 Parts with "Config" field containing "dnf" are omitted.

 Command line: